madhured-anugu/reactmf/README.md

 # React Micro Frontend Demo

-A proof-of-concept React micro frontend setup using Vite and `@originjs/vite-plugin-federation` with separate Cloud Run deployments.
+A production-ready React micro frontend setup using Vite and `@originjs/vite-plugin-federation` with dynamic module loading and Cloud Run deployments.

-## Architecture
+## 🏗️ Architecture

 This project demonstrates a true micro frontend architecture where each application is:
 - **Independently deployable** to Google Cloud Run
 - **Separately scalable** with its own container
 - **Dynamically loadable** via URL configuration in the host app
+- **Framework agnostic** - each MFE can use different React versions or libraries

-## Structure
+## 📁 Project Structure

 ```
 /
 ├── package.json              # Root dependencies and scripts
 ├── tsconfig.json             # Shared TypeScript config
+├── nginx.conf                # Nginx configuration for serving
 ├── Dockerfile.host           # Host application container
 ├── Dockerfile.mfe1           # MFE1 container
 ├── Dockerfile.mfe2           # MFE2 container